Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 Call of Duty has been a staple in any gamer’s diet for the past decade.
 Though the franchise has had a bumpy few years, the community has been re-energized with the recent launch of Modern Warfare*, the sequel to one of the franchise’s most popular titles.
 This boots-on-the-ground FPS game should be a welcome gift to most gamers, as long as they don’t already have it!

-(* Confusingly, this one is officially just called “Call of Duty: Modern Warfare” without any number following it, despite it being the fourth CoD game to share the “Modern Warfare” name.
-Make sure you’re getting the one made in 2019, not 2007, 2009, or 2011.)
+(*Confusingly, this one is officially just called “Call of Duty: Modern Warfare,” without any number following it, despite it being the fourth CoD game to share the “Modern Warfare” name.
+Make sure you’re getting the one made in 2019, not 2007, 2009 or 2011.)

 Price: $45 on Amazon